-Being the largest fast food chain in the entire world wasn’t enough to sustain the fast food behemoth’s presence in Bolivia.
+Being the largest fast food chain in the entire world wasn’t enough to sustain the fast food behemoth’s presence in Bolivia, as McDonald’s formally exited the country, 14 years after opening their first restaurant in the country named after Simon Bolivar.

 Populist Bolivian president Evo Morales initiated a radicalization of the country’s constitution under dubious means in 2009 with the intention of redistributing the country’s wealth.